carpentries/maintainer-onboarding/_episodes/01-social.md

 * **Including appropriate cross-references:**
     If putting in a PR to address an existing issue, include a link to the Issue.
 GitHub will automatically add a note to the Issue linking back to the PR.
 This is also good practice when communicating in conversation threads on related Issues and PRs.

-* **Using the `@` symbol to tag people on a conversation:**
+* **Using the `@` symbol to tag people in a conversation:**
     Most people don't subscribe to all of the SWC/DC repositories (there are a lot!) and will only get email alerts if their GitHub handle is tagged.
 This is a good way to make sure relevant people are included in the conversation.

 * **Requesting reviews:**
     You can request a review from a fellow Maintainer or from someone else who has been active on the repository.
-This is another way of including relevant people in the decision making process.
+This is another way of including relevant people in the decision-making process.

 * **Not merging your own PRs:**
     Even for small PRs, it's a good idea to have a second pair of eyes to check for typos and formatting issues.
 In general, always get a second opinion before merging your own PR.
 This is a good time to request a review.